stealjs/steal-tools/doc/progressive_loading.md

     > steal-tools build main=app config=site/config

 Notice that the path to config must be relative to your cwd.
+This will create a `site/bundles` directory with the following contents:

+    site/bundles/
+      app.js
+      homepage.js
+      signup.js
+      login.js

+If you want to limit the number of scripts any bundle might load, configure that like:

+    > steal-tools build main=app config=site/config bundleDepth=3

 ## See it live